cabol/nebulex/usage-rules/workflow.md

 4. Verify code follows `usage-rules/` conventions (architectural non-negotiables first, then Nebulex-specific rules, Elixir patterns, and style guidelines).
-5. Rely on green CI for the canonical gate; re-run `mix test.ci` locally only if you doubt CI's result.
+5. Rely on green CI for the canonical gate; re-run `mix precommit` locally only if you doubt CI's result.
 Use the fast-iteration commands (see below) for spot checks.
 6. Provide constructive feedback referencing specific lines and